-The Political Reform Act of 1974 (PRA), codified in the California Government Code, aims to prevent self-dealing in governmental decision-making.
+The Political Reform Act of 1974 (PRA), codified in the California Government Code Section 87200, aims to prevent self-dealing in governmental decision-making.
 It mandates the disclosure of personal income and assets by most state and local officials and requires them to abstain from decisions that could affect their economic interests.
-Members of the City Council and the Planning and Preservation Commission are required to complete an annual Form 700 (Exhibit "F") and to complete the same upon assuming and departing from public office/Commission are also required under the PRA.
+Members of the City Council, the City Manager, City Attorney, City Treasurer and the Planning and Preservation Commissioners are required to complete an annual Form 700 (Exhibit "G") pursuant to Government Code Section 87200.
+In addition, on a biennial basis, the City is required to review and adopt a resolution to designate certain individual positions that make or participate in making government decisions, to be required to file an annual Form 700.
+Currently, the City does not include the Parks, Wellness and Recreation, Education and Transportation and Public Safety Commissioners as designated filer positons and therefore members of those commissions are not required to file a Statement of Economic Interest Form 700.
+The City's Adopted Designated Filer Positions to the City's Conflict of Interest Code is included as Attachment "A" to Exhibit "G".